lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 - **`target`** (`Ember.Object`): the Ember target of the event
 - **`event`** (`Object`): the event object

 For the sake of clarity, here is a bit more about the events.
 Events can either 1) send an ember action or 2) call a method/function.
-By default the target of an event if the controller holding the google-map component.
+By default the target of an event is the controller holding the `google-map` component.
 If a different target is given, `target.send(<action>, ..)` will be called if `action` is defined and `target.method(...)` will be called if `method` is defined instead.

 - When using an action:
     * If `prepend` is set to `true` the arguments will be: `(<event-name>, <ember-object-where-googleEvents-is-defined>, <event>)`